brand positioning template

 photo by RF Studio on Pexels

-Not only does the company need good innovative ideas.
-But it also needs to be capable on a large scale to yield enough profit to reinvest in the business again.
+Not only does the company need good innovative ideas, but it also needs to be capable on a large scale to yield enough profit to reinvest in the business again.

 3.2.1 Some Aspects Of Scalable Start-Ups Are

 And with success, you need to aim for a large team to get things done.
-Because consistent growth is a key trait of scalable startup entrepreneurship.
-Some leading examples of scalable startup entrepreneurship are Amazon, Flipkart, Facebook, and Microsoft.
+Because consistent growth is a key trait of scalable startup entrepreneurship, some leading examples of scalable startup entrepreneurship are Amazon, Flipkart, Facebook, and Microsoft.
 Most of these start-ups have secured offices in Silicon Valley now.

 A scalable start-up needs to have a unique aspect to set it apart from other companies in the industry.
-For example, Bill Gates, who was a college dropout, created Microsoft.
-Which is one of the largest companies in the world.
+For example, Bill Gates, a college dropout, created Microsoft, one of the world’s largest companies.

 Microsoft’s unique selling point is its investment in innovation and services.
-And the use of new technologies with thorough research and development.
+And the use of new technologies through thorough research and development.
 It paved the way to being among the top companies in the world.

 It is also noteworthy that scalable startups can cause market disruption with their innovation and business strategies.
 Besides, it is risky as the opponents will be fierce enough.
-As every company desires to dominate the market share, success is also not guaranteed.
+As every company desires to dominate the market share, success is not guaranteed.

 3.3.
 Large Company Entrepreneurship